 The recipe also uses xanthan gum as a replacement for gluten when making the cereal, which works brilliantly.
 You’ll also want to make sure that you’re using an all natural peanut butter that’s made with 100% peanuts in order to keep your carb count as low as possible.

-Making homemade keto breakfast cereal is actually far easier than you think.
+Making homemade, low carb keto cereal is actually far easier than you think.
 From start to finish, this particular recipe can be made in only about 20 minutes!

 Mix everything together until it’s well combined and then go ahead and add in your prepared almond flour mixture.
 With your dough complete, you can go ahead and wrap it with cling film and put it in the fridge for a minimum of four hours.